Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/roadmap.md

 -   Catch up the pending issues and pull requests
 -   Define other elements in roadmap by new supporting team
+-   Examples with new devices and end-nodes.
+-   Inclusion of metadata provided by application servers in the payloads sent to the Context Broker (e.g., location, frequency, airtime, etc).
+-   Examples of deployment using Kubernetes

-### Long term (some time in the future)
+### Long term

 The following list of features are proposals regarding the longer-term evolution of the product even though the development of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap:

--   Examples with new devices and end-nodes.
--   Inclusion of metadata provided by application servers in the payloads sent to the Context Broker (e.g., location, frequency, airtime, etc).
--   Examples of deployment using Kubernetes.
+-   To be defined